schoolofcities/urban-growth-canada/ggh-growth/census-summary-data-2006-2021/README.md

     > census-summary-data-2006-2021
+        Codes and exported results are saved here
+        > part-a-results

-        Codes and exported results are saved here Individual tables of each census variables and their changes within Built Boundary, UGC, and Transit Buffer is saved in the > summarizing-results folder
+        Individual tables of each census variables and their changes within Built Boundary, UGC, and Transit Buffer is saved in the > summarizing-results folder

+Census 2006:
+    Total Private Dwelling is downloaded from Scholars Geoportal while the others are downloaded from CHASS